calimero-network/core/crates/server/README.md

  2. `signing_key`: Encoded public key used for signing the request.
  3. `signature`: Encoded signature generated from the payload hash.
  4. `challenge`: Encoded hash of the payload, serving as a challenge.
- 5. `context_id`: Optional context identifier for additional request context.
+ 5. `context_id`: Context identifier for additional request context.
+Optional for Admin Dashboard but mandatory for applications.

 **1. Create Root Key**